machwatt/sf_filecollection_gallery/README.md

 	}

 You might want to add some slider functionality, so we used [bxSlider](http://www.bxslider.com) for this simple tutorial.
-All you need to do is render the file collection items as an unordered list and given that you included the CSS and JS for bxSlider already, add some handy JS initialization on document.ready.
+All you need to do is render the FileCollection items as an unordered list and given that you included the CSS and JS for bxSlider already, add some handy JS initialization on document.ready.

 Your new Gallery/List.html file might look something like this: